o355/Calcfix/README.md

 # Calcfix - End of Development Notice:
 Calcfix development has ended.
 While fun, I have gotten bored of coding for TI calculators, and the program is really at the best state it can be at.
+Bug fixes or minor features might be applied in the near future.

 # Welcome to Calcfix!